-As required by the charter, the Audit and Compensation Committee reviewed the Company's financial statements for fiscal year 2002 and met with management, as well as with representatives of Deloitte & Touche LLP, the Company's independent public accountants, to discuss the financial statements.
+As required by the charter, the Audit Committee reviewed the Company's financial statements for fiscal 2004 and met with management, as well as with representatives of Deloitte & Touche LLP, the Company's independent registered public accounting firm, to discuss the financial statements.
 The Audit and Compensation Committee also discussed with representatives of Deloitte & Touche LLP the matters required to be discussed by Statement on Auditing Standards 61, Communication with Audit Committees.

-In addition, the Audit and Compensation Committee discussed with representatives of Deloitte & Touche LLP their independence from management and the Company, including the matters in the written disclosures required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees
+In addition, the Audit Committee discussed with representatives of Deloitte & Touche LLP their independence from management and the Company, including the matters in the written disclosures required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees

-Based on these discussions, the financial statement review and other matters it deemed relevant, the Audit and Compensation Committee recommended to the Board of Directors (and the Board approved) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended September 28, 2002.
+Based on these discussions, the financial statement review and other matters it deemed relevant, the Audit Committee recommended to the Board of Directors (and the Board approved) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended September 25, 2004.